 “Government of the people, by the people, for the people.1”—plus an AI bot or two.

-Legislation is an inherently human endeavor.
-But just as organizations across industries are unlocking new capabilities and efficiencies through artificial intelligence (AI), governments also can aid their legislative processes through the application of AI.
+Legislation is an inherently human endeavour.
+But just as organisations across industries are unlocking new capabilities and efficiencies through artificial intelligence (AI), governments also can aid their legislative processes through the application of AI.

 The same broad scope and volume of data that make assessing legislation a difficult problem for humans make it an ideal challenge for AI.